If the idea of a physical resurrection was a strictly Jewish belief, were they expecting a risen messiah or something

 This is in stark contrast to other self-professed messiahs before and after that time.
 We have not a single piece of evidence that any messianic figure that began a movement was remembered as such after their death.
 Unlike Jesus, it wasn’t because of their death that they came to be known as the messiah, it was because of their death that they came to be known as frauds and liars.
-What happened then was they either went back to normal life or found a brand new messiah.
-But we have not a single piece of evidence that the Christians ever saw Jesus the same way.
+What happened then was their followers either went back to normal life or found a brand new messiah.
+We have not a single piece of evidence that the Christians ever saw Jesus the same way.
 No one went back to normal life and no one ever abandoned their faith to find another messiah.
 Instead, it was the event that happened after the death of Jesus that started the movement we know today as Christianity.
 This movement resulted in the deaths of hundreds of believers, accumulating at the reign of Nero in A.D.
-70. And yet, despite vicious persecution, no one ever recanted the claim that Jesus had been raised, and the movement is alive even today.
+70. And yet, despite vicious persecution, no one ever recanted the claim that Jesus had been raised.

 Skeptics may have you believe that Christianity probably arose from Jewish beliefs with the help of a little bit of imagination and/or legendary tampering.
 Or more unfounded still that the ancients were merely given to any and every superstition under the sun, and that if someone claimed Jesus had risen, they would have believed it without a second thought.
 But in reality, the resurrection belief could not have originated any other way than by the witnessing of the risen Jesus.
 Anything else is highly improbable or else historically impossible.
 I’ll leave with these words from professor N.T.
 Wright.